atomiczsec/My-Payloads/README.md

 # Hak5 & FlipperZero HID Attack Payloads & Functions

-This repository is a collection of payloads that I have designed for use with various hardware hacking tools.
-These tools include the USB Rubber Ducky, the Bash Bunny, the OMG cable, and the FlipperZero.
-The payloads in this repository are primarily written in powershell and duckyscript, which are programming languages commonly used in the development of payloads for these types of tools.
-If you have any questions or need help with any of the scripts in this repository, you can reach out to me using the contact information provided.
-The payloads in this repository can be used to perform a variety of tasks, such as automating processes, executing commands, or exploiting vulnerabilities in systems.
-They can be particularly useful for penetration testing, cybersecurity research, and other activities that involve interacting with or manipulating computer systems.
+This repository contains payloads designed for various hardware hacking tools, including the USB Rubber Ducky, Bash Bunny, OMG cable, and FlipperZero.
+Primarily written in PowerShell and Duckyscript, these languages are commonly used for developing such payloads.
+If you have questions or need help, contact me using the information in this README.
+These payloads can automate processes, execute commands, or exploit system vulnerabilities, making them useful for penetration testing, cybersecurity research, and interacting with computer systems.

 <div align='center'>